 Despite the challenges posed by the COVID-19 pandemic and ensuing economic crisis, we find ourselves at a time of great opportunity.
 We can communicate without boundaries, fabricate virtually anything we can imagine and even change our DNA.
-We have all of human history and knowledge at our fingertips and yet we are frighteningly in danger of falling victim to fear, hatred, bigotry, genocide, homicides and suicides in dizzying numbers.
+We have all of human history and knowledge at our fingertips and yet we are frighteningly in danger of falling victim to fear, hatred, bigotry, genocide, with homicides and suicides in dizzying numbers.

 We face a changing climate that threatens the lives and well-being of literally billions of human beings.
 Reason dictates that we make fundamental changes in the way we live.
 Climate friendly policies based upon science are not a threat to liberty and yet disinformation being spread by climate science deniers finds an audience in our polity.
 In the U.S. and elsewhere we find people divided with radically divergent world views, seemingly even differing views of reality, and very different understandings of the role that science and reason can and should play in our future.